mayorcool9774/Retail_Sales-Transaction-Analysis-and-Insight/README.md

 ## Business Questions Answered (EDA)

-- What are the top-selling product categories?
+- What are the top selling product categories?
 - What time of the year sees the highest sales?
 - How do weekday sales compare to weekend sales?
 - Which payment methods are most commonly used?